dustywhite7/Econ8320/SlidesCode/9 - Scipy and Optimization.md

 Income is $500, and the price of x is $3, while the price of y is $20.

 See the Lagrangian slide for help setting up the problem.

+-->

+---

+### For Homework

+You will add a Logistic Regression method to your `RegressionModel` class.
+You will need to do the following in order to implement Logistic Regression:
+- Create a function to calculate the log-likelihood function
+- Use gradient descent
+- Calculate the model standard error (for use below)
+- Calculate coefficient standard errors, z-statistics, and p-values